Serra Pelada: Environmental damage

-Because of the use of mercury in the gold extraction process large areas around the mine are considered dangerously contaminated.
+Because of the use of mercury in the gold extraction process, large areas around the mine are considered dangerously contaminated.
 People eating fish downstream from the mine have elevated mercury levels.
+Serra Pelada hill, the namesake of the village, was completely destroyed and, in fact, inverted by mining by the early 1980s, although a parallel hill of mining debris now sits next to its original site, believed to contain valuable gold tailings.